stonehye/node-express-mysql-pool/README.md

 # node-express-mysql-pool
 This is an example of using express with MySQL pool.

+# MySql db configuration
+You can find it in /model/db.js.

 # Create Table
 ```mysql
 CREATE TABLE IF NOT EXISTS `tasks` (